 Final verification of a GAU fault can be accomplished through use of the replacement GAU to demonstrate clearing of the fault condition and verification of normal operations.
 This can be accomplished prior to radome removal using a test cable within the aircraft prior to replacement.

 [B] ACMU

-As shown in Figure 7.1, the ACMU has status and fault indicators that can be observed on the cover: Power, Status, and a Persistent Fault Indicator, known as a Fault Ball.
+The ACMU has status and fault indicators that can be observed on the cover.
+These include Power, Status, and a Persistent Fault Indicator, known as a Fault Ball.